 Magnetic bearings do not function on their own; they require multiple components working together as a unique system.
 Calnetix has designed and developed all of the components that make up the active magnetic bearing system, and these components are shown and described below.

-The actuator in an Active Magnetic Bearing (AMB) is the electromagnet that applies a controlled force to the shaft of a machine to control its position.
+The actuator in an active magnetic bearing is the electromagnet that applies a controlled force to the shaft of a machine to control its position.
 A radial actuator consists of a lamination stack with control coils and poles arranged to give two orthogonal axes of control.
 An arrangement of permanent magnets is also used in Calnetix actuators to produce a linearizing bias flux.
 Other AMB manufacturers produce the linearizing flux with a DC current in the control coil.
 Two other common actuator configurations are a combination radial/axial actuator and a stand-alone axial actuator.

 An AMB actuator must be connected to a Magnetic Bearing Controller (MBC) that supplies the control current to the coils based on a position sensor feedback signal and a control algorithm.